hakant/hakant.github.io/source/_posts/2016-08-29-creating-an-online-quiz-game-using-node-dot-js.markdown

 * A shared screen with a browser is opened and an online interview is started by visiting a specific URL to Nfield.
 This online interview is running our little quiz.
-* Each player grabs one of the PlayStation Buzz controllers that are connected to a computer, which happens to be a Mac in our case, that is runing a node.js application to interpret inputs coming from the controllers.
+* Each player grabs one of the PlayStation Buzz controllers that are connected to a computer runing a node.js application to interpret inputs coming from the controllers.
 * The online interview that was started in the browser is actually a quiz with a special template (CSS & Javascript).
 * A random sequence of questions start appearing on the screen, each for 10 seconds.
 * Players give their answers to each question simultaneously.
 These answers are received by a node.js application